IamnotTanzania/quizzes/README.md

 But we're just getting started...
 If you can decode all messages from all 6 levels, you get bucks. (more info after you solved all messages).

-**BONUS TIP:** Sometimes, you'll find something like MAG NET when you solve the puzzle.
-You'll need to "merge" them.
+**BONUS TIP:** Sometimes, you'll find some weird? words, for example: *mag net* when you solve the puzzle.
+You'll need to "merge" them into an actual word.
+In this example, *mag net* turns to *magnet*